DavidL0914/TheIdealGam/_posts/2023-11-30-binary_quiz.md

         }m

     }
+       // Display the binary version on the screen after the page has loaded document.getElementById('binaryDisplay').textContent = `Binary: ${correctBinary}`;

+    // Function to check the user's input function checkGuess() {
+        // Get the user's input
+        const userDecimalGuess = parseInt(document.getElementById('userGuess').value);

         // Check if the guess is correct const resultElement = document.getElementById('result');
         if (userDecimalGuess === correctDecimal) {
             resultElement.textContent = 'Congratulations!
 You guessed the correct decimal value.';